PCRuniversum/PCRedux/paper/paper.md

 # Summary

-There are numerous examples of data with a sigmoid (' S' -shaped) curve form in numerous areas of science.
+There are numerous examples of data with a sigmoid ('S'-shaped) curves in diverse areas of science.
 One example is amplification curve data from quantitative Polymerase chain reactions (qPCR).
-The qPCR technology is an indispensable technology in areas such as human diagnostics and forensics [@martins_dna_2015].
+The qPCR is an indispensable technology in human diagnostics and forensics [@martins_dna_2015].
-A number of software packages are available for the analysis of qPCR data, which can be used to solve questions such as the quantification of the target DNA [@pabinger_2014, @roediger2015r].
-These software packages also offer workflows and criteria to process qPCR data correctly.
+There are software packages, which offer workflows and criteria to process the qPCR data.
 That includes the preprocessing of the raw data, the fitting of non-linear models on raw data, the calculation of quantification points, the computation of amplification efficiency, the relative gene expression analysis, normalization procedures and data management [@roediger2015chippcr,
-@spiess_impact_2015, @roediger_enabling_2017, @mallona_chainy: _nodate].
-However. there is no open source software package that contains classified data sets and provides biostatistical methods for machine learning on amplification curves.
+@spiess_impact_2015, @pabinger_2014, @roediger2015r, @roediger_enabling_2017, @mallona_chainy: _nodate].
+However, there is no open source software package that contains classified data sets and provides biostatistical methods for machine learning on amplification curves.

 # Package and Functionalities